scadettt/Projectile-Motion-Game/README.md

 WHAT A PROJECTILE MOTION NUBBB <br/>

-end_screen_text().
+end_screen_text(): <br/>
 This function displays the message “Thanks for playing!
-Would you still like to play?”, at the end of the game, and prompts user if they wish to continue the game or quit. <br/>
+Would you still like to play?”, at the end of the game, and prompts users if they wish to continue the game or quit. <br/>

+play_game(): <br/>
-play_game().
-This function will run game accordingly when user inputs “y” for their welcome_text() and end_screen_text().
+This function will run the game accordingly when the user inputs “y” for their welcome_text() and end_screen_text().
 Otherwise, the game will end.  <br/>

-run_game().
+run_game(): <br/>
 This function runs the game.
-The pseudocode is as follows:
+The pseudocode is as follows: <br/>

-Set screen animation to null and draws the grid background.
+1. Set screen animation to null and draw the grid background. <br/>

-Update the screen and set tracer to 1.
+2. Update the screen and set the tracer to 1.  <br/>

-Generate cannon and target.
+3. Generate cannon and target. <br/>

-Calculate horizontal and vertical distance between cannon and target
+4. Calculate horizontal and vertical distance between cannon and target <br/>

-Request for velocity and angle inputs.
+5. Request for velocity and angle inputs.  <br/>

-Animate and draw projectile motion.
+6. Animate and draw projectile motion. <br/>

-Draw stars based on displacement of cannon from target.
+7. Draw stars based on the displacement of the cannon from the target. <br/>

-User is then asked if they wish to play game again.
+8. The user is then asked if they wish to play the game again.  <br/>

-If yes, the game will restart.

-If no, the game will stop and close.
+9. If yes, the game will restart.
+If no, the game will stop and close. <br/>